RLSbench: Domain Adaptation Under Relaxed Label Shift: Introduction

 \section{Introduction}

 Real-world deployments of machine learning models are typically characterized by distribution shift, where data encountered in production exhibits statistical differences from the training data~\citep{quinonero2008dataset, torralba2011unbiased, wilds2021}.
 Because continually labeling data can be prohibitively expensive, researchers have focused on the unsupervised Domain Adaptation (DA) setting, where only labeled data from the \emph{source} distribution and unlabeled from the \emph{target} distribution are available for training.
+Absent further assumptions, the DA problem is known to be underspecified \citep{ben2010impossibility} and thus no method is universally applicable.

-Absent further assumptions, the DA problem is well known to be underspecified \citep{ben2010impossibility} and thus no method is universally applicable.
 Researchers have responded to these challenges in several ways.
-One approach is to investigate additional assumptions that render the problem well-posed.
+One approach is to investigate structural assumptions under which DA problems are well-posed.
 Popular examples include covariate shift and label shift, for which identification strategies and principled methods exist whenever the source and target distributions have overlapping support~\citep{shimodaira2000improving, scholkopf2012causal, gretton2009covariate}.
-Under label shift in particular, recent research has produced effective methods that are applicable in deep learning regimes and yield both consistent estimates of the target label marginal and principled ways to update the resulting classifier~\citep{lipton2018detecting, alexandari2019adapting, azizzadenesheli2019regularized, garg2020labelshift}.
-However, these assumptions are typically, to some degree, violated in practice.
+For example, recent research on label shift has produced effective methods that are applicable in deep learning regimes, yielding both consistent estimates of the target label marginal and principled ways to update the resulting classifier~\citep{lipton2018detecting, alexandari2019adapting, azizzadenesheli2019regularized, garg2020labelshift}.
+However, such assumptions are typically, to some degree, violated in practice.
 Even for archetypal cases like shift in disease prevalence, the label shift assumption can be violated.
-For example, over the course of the COVID-19 epidemic, changes in disease positivity have been coupled with shifts in the age distribution of the infected and subtle mutations of the virus itself.
+For example, over the course of the COVID-19 epidemic, changes in disease positivity coincided with shifts in treatment protocols, the age distribution of the infected population, and the genetic makeup of the virus itself.